Black box warning: In other jurisdictions

 In China, a warning text (警示语) may be added to a package insert, either voluntarily by the manufacturer or at the request of NMPA (formerly CFDA, the Chinese counterpart of FDA).
 Although no formatting requirement is found in law, the typical formatting is similar to the American counterpart with boxed text at the top of the insert.
 The CFDA/NMPA has used its power to mandate a warning on fluoroquinolones, ceftriaxone, aciclovir, and pioglitazone.

 Health Canada terms its version of boxed warnings "serious warnings and precautions box".
 The formatting is similar to the US counterpart; an example for Paxlovid can be seen on Pfizer's website.

+In the European Union, where no DTC (Direct-To-Consumer) advertising is allowed, warnings are in Summary of Product Characteristics (SmPC), with more of an emphasis on precautionary/proactive notification of anticipated adverse effects, which can lead to alarm fatigue.